- Biography (PDF)

 Concepts of perpetual experimentation, rule breaking, continuous and processual learning are central to his work.

-The artist’s first comprehensive monograph will accompany the exhibition.
-This richly illustrated 500 pages catalogue, published by Hatje Cantz, will include new essays by Andrea Bellini, Andrea Cortellessa, Anthony Huberman, Charlotte Laubard and Yorgos Tzirtzilakis in addition to a compilation of previous interviews and texts by the artist, and a complete chronology and bibliography.
+The artist’s first comprehensive monograph was published in 2017.
+This richly illustrated 500 pages catalogue includes new essays by Andrea Bellini, Andrea Cortellessa, Anthony Huberman, Charlotte Laubard and Yorgos Tzirtzilakis in addition to a compilation of previous interviews and texts by the artist, and a complete chronology and bibliography.